About Trustees’ Boston Community Gardens programming:

-Community Grown is an initiative run by the Trustees and the City of Boston’s Mayor’s Office of New Urban Mechanics with funding from TD Bank.
-The three-year program began in 2018 and is designed to bring creativity and community engagement to Boston’s community gardens.
-From June to September, three community gardens will host installations designed specifically for each site, along with special events inviting interaction among the creative pieces, the artist, and members of the community.
-The installations will support programs like story-telling events, community conversations, community dinners, live performances, and interactive play.
+The Trustees’ 56 community gardens in Boston are gathering spaces in their communities, providing people with access to fresh food and a direct connection to the earth.
+Boston Community Gardens (BCG) programming is a mix of skill-building workshops, community building events such as potlucks and performances, and fundraising events including plant sales and private garden tours.
+The Community Grown initiative, run by the Trustees and the City of Boston’s Mayor’s Office of New Urban Mechanics with funding from TD Bank, is a key part of the programming calendar.
+The three-year program began in 2018 and is designed to bring creativity and community engagement to Boston’s community gardens through art installations that support programs like story-telling events, community conversations, community dinners, live performances, and interactive play.
 Skill-building programs at ten additional Trustees gardens are also funded through the partnership.

 About the Program Coordinator Position:

-- Promote Trustees membership program at all events
+Promote Trustees programs and membership at all programs

 Hours, Salary, and Schedule: